 These courses will have an assessment which students will need to pass to progress on the DPhil programme.
 Normally assessment will be a short written report of up to 10 pages.
-The current plan is for Oxford courses to be taught in person.
-Imperial's courses will be presented via video-link to a lecture theatre in Oxford.
+The current plan is for Oxford and Imperial lectures to be taught in person with Oxford students travelling to London on Wednesdays and Imperial students travelling to Oxford on Tuesdays.
 This is subject to change as guidance is updated.

-- Advanced Topics in Stochastic Analysis (Dr Andreas Sojmark, Imperial College) - Advanced topics in Stochastic Processes (Prof Xue-Mei Li, Imperial College) - Advanced Topics in Data Science: Deep Learning (Prof Jared Tanner, Oxford) - Simulation Methods and Stochastic Algorithms (Prof. Mike Giles, Oxford)
+- Advanced Topics in Stochastic Analysis and Control (Dr Wolfgang Stockinger, Imperial College) - Advanced topics in Stochastic Processes (Dr Oana Lang, Imperial College) - Advanced Topics in Data Science: Deep Learning (Prof Jared Tanner, Oxford) - Simulation Methods and Stochastic Algorithms (Prof. Christoph Reisinger, Oxford)